 Search the Collection

-The Yale Peabody Museum’s Division of History of Science & Technology stewards and researches a collection of more than 10,000 items from over 500 years of history.
+The Yale Peabody Museum’s Division of History of Science & Technology stewards and researches a collection of approximately 15,000 items from over 500 years of history.
 The collection includes a wide range of scientific instruments and technological devices related to radiotelegraphy, transportation, entertainment, warfare, and the textile industry, among many other fields.
 It also includes awards and personal belongings associated with specific scientists, historical images and publications, and various specimens.

 The History of Science & Technology collection tells inspiring and meaningful stories about centuries of research and teaching in science, technology, engineering, and mathematics.
 It also sheds light on the history of everyday life, business and industry, entertainment and fashion, the visual and performing arts, and global conflicts and oppression.
 These stories include how people and communities have been involved in, excluded from, and affected by science and technology.

 The Division’s collection has grown over the centuries through acquisitions from Yale schools and departments, donations from private collectors and practitioners, and transfers from other institutions.
 Because of the collection’s own history, most of the objects are from Europe and North America.
 However, many artifacts connect to the histories of colonialism, capitalism, technology transfer, cross-cultural encounters, scientific exchanges, and other global themes.